-The first injection may be given between 1-5 days of menstrual cycle and is repeated after every 30 days till pregnancy is not desired.
-Click here to read more
+The first injection may be given between 1-5 days of the menstrual cycle and is repeated after every 30 days till pregnancy is not desired.
+Click here to read more.

 Implants are of three types:

-The implants have to be removed from their site of insertion after completion of effective period or earlier if client desires to become pregnant.
+The implants have to be removed from their site of insertion after completion of the effective period or earlier if the client desires to become pregnant.
 Click here to read more.

-The intra uterine contraceptive device (IUCD) is a small flexible plastic frame having the shape of the english letter ‘T’.
-It can be inserted into a woman’s uterus through her vagina and cervix preferably during menstruation when flow of bleeding is decreased.
-Its insertion leads to an effective long term prevention of pregnancy.
+The intra uterine contraceptive device (IUCD) is a small flexible plastic frame having the shape of the English letter ‘T’.
+It can be inserted into a woman’s uterus through her vagina and cervix preferably during menstruation when the flow of bleeding is decreased.
+Its insertion leads to effective long-term prevention of pregnancy.
 It is reversible, and after its removal pregnancy is not delayed.
 It can occur as soon as in those women who do not use IUCD.